hareesh-san/WordCount-project/README.md

 Operation2: With input - 'I have a cat again' => the service returns
 I -- 2 , have -- 2 , a -- 2, cat -- 2, again -- 1

+Operation3: Click reset button
-Operation3: Returns nothing.
+Returns nothing.
 Resets all counters

 Operation4: With input - 'I have a dog' =>  the service returns
 I -- 1 ,  have -- 1 , a -- 1 , dog -- 1